Pelagius: Diospolis

-A few months later in December of 415, at the synod of Diospolis (Lydda) under the bishop of Cæsarea was called by two deposed bishops who came to the Holy Land.
+A few months later in December of 415, the synod of Diospolis (Lydda) under the bishop of Cæsarea was called by two deposed bishops who came to the Holy Land.
 For unrelated reasons, neither bishop attended, and Orosius left after consultation with Bishop John.
 Pelagius explained to the synod that he did believe God was necessary for salvation because every human is created by God.
 He also claimed that many works of Celestius did not represent his own views.
 He showed letters of recommendation by other authoritative figures, including Augustine himself—who, for all their disagreements, thought highly of Pelagius's character.

 The Synod of Diospolis therefore concluded: "Now since we have received satisfaction in respect of the charges brought against the monk Pelagius in his presence, and since he gives his assent to sound doctrines but condemns and anathematises those contrary to the faith of the Church, we adjudge him to belong to the communion of the Catholic Church."